Saturated fat may not be associated with a greater health risk whilst trans fat could have a roleLast Updated : 09 March 2015

 A team of researchers from Canada conducted a large study on the health effects of both saturated and trans fatty acid consumption.
 They combined data from 70 previously conducted observational studies and looked at the associated roles of these fatty acids in increasing the risk of death, cardiovascular disease, coronary heart disease, stroke and type 2 diabetes.
 Overall findings suggested that eating higher amounts of saturated fat was not associated with an increased risk in comparison to lower amounts for these health outcomes.
 The consumption of higher amounts of trans fat was associated with an increased risk.
 The authors are cautious drawing conclusions and point to methodological limitations of the included studies and to the fact that these observational studies cannot provide evidence for a cause and effect relationship.
 Moreover, they warn that one must carefully consider the effects of alternative foods before amending dietary guidelines for saturated and trans fatty acids.

 It was the World Health Organization (WHO) who commissioned the current study, which serves as the background evidence review for updating WHO guidelines on saturated and trans fatty acids.
 Current guidelines recommend that saturated fatty acids should be limited to less than 10% energy in the diet, but the current consumption levels in Europe are higher than that.
 These fatty acids are found in animal-based foods such as meat, eggs, dairy products and also in some plant-based foods like cacao and coconut.
 Trans fatty acids contribute 1–2% of the average diet and are either produced through a partial hydrogenation process of liquid plant oils, or occur naturally in animal products such as meat and dairy.
 The advice is to minimise the intake of trans fats from any source.
-For more background information on fats, read EUFIC’s Review Facts on Fats - the Basics.
+For more background information on fats, read EUFIC’s Review - Functions, Classification and Characteristics of Fats.

 The results of this study seem to confirm previous reviews based on the effects of saturated and trans fats.
 There was no correlation found between the dietary levels of saturated fats and an increased risk of death, cardiovascular disease, coronary heart disease, stroke or type 2 diabetes.
 Total trans fat intake was associated with an increased risk of death (34%), death from coronary heart disease (28%), and development of coronary heart disease (21%).
 There was no relationship with increased risk of stroke or type 2 diabetes.